tari-project/tari-dot-com/_lessons/setting-up-development-environment.md

  <img src="../assets/lessons/img/settingupenviro_lesson/remoterepo.png" width=600>

 ## You're Done!
 You should now have your environment set up to start working on Tari's various projects.
 Check out [Tari's main page on GitHub](https://github.com/tari-project) to explore some of your options.
-We're excited to see what you can bring.
+We're excited to see what you can bring to the table.